 Katie Doles is the Campus Director for AoPS Academy Morrisville.
 Katie holds a Master's degree in mathematics from Wake Forest University where her thesis topic was Three Player Partizan Game Theory.
 She has extensive teaching experience with students of many ages, from elementary school through advanced college courses.
 Having received her own middle-and high-school math education through Art of Problem Solving, Katie says “I feel that math at its heart is a very affectionate and enjoyable subject.
 When given the right presentation and learning tools, people can see how beautiful it really is.
 Art of Problem Solving does that better than anyone.”

-Alexandra Hanner is the Assistant Campus Director for Language Arts for AoPS Academy Morrisville.
+Alexandra Hanner is an Associate Director at AoPS Academy Morrisville.
 Alex’s love for education was born out of her time at Elon University, where she studied literature and creative writing but spent much of her time establishing creative writing camps for K–12 students in nearby communities.
 She went on to earn her Master of Arts in Teaching from Brown University and then taught writing workshop at a New Jersey middle school for six years.
 She is thrilled to come full circle and return to North Carolina to work with the students of AoPS Academy!
 Alex loves nurturing students’ enthusiasm for writing and helping them to discover their unique voices.
 When Alex is not teaching, she can usually be found working on personal writing projects, playing outside with her dog, or experimenting in the kitchen.

-Tim MacNeil is the Assistant Campus Director for AoPS Academy Morrisville.
+Tim MacNeil is an Associate Director at Academy Morrisville.
 Tim completed his BS in mathematics education at North Carolina State University and is currently pursuing a Master’s in statistics.
 For five years, Tim worked at the Academic Skills Center at Vance-Granville Community College, where he specialized in training the school’s mathematics tutors, organizing study groups, and assisting students at all skill levels.
 In his free time, Tim loves spending time with his daughter, solving problems that are ‘just a few steps away,’ playing video games, and coordinating a yearly academic conference that focuses on the study of games.

 Kirti Pathak - Community Outreach Coordinator